travis-ci/docs-travis-ci-com/user/enterprise/operations-manual.md

 Please head over to https://<your domain>:8800/support and create a support bundle.
 If you're writing us, please include that file.
 It'll include all important log files which will help us to diagnose the problem.

 Also please include the worker log files as well.
 They're located on your worker machine(s) at `/var/log/upstart/travis-worker.log`.
 If you run multiple worker machines, please grab this file from all machines.

+Please make sure that you have root access on all machines Travis CI Enterprise is running on.
+This is crucial because we will ask you to perform operations where you either need to be root or you need to have the appropriate `sudo` privileges.

+We are here to help troubleshoot and fix any problems that may arise with your Travis CI Enterprise installation.
+For efficiency, we would like to ask you to provide us with as much information about your system as possible.
+The support bundle already includes machine specs, additionally we'd like to hear from you the worker machines are set up, do you use a configuration management tool such as Puppet or Chef?
+On what infrastructure does Travis CI Enterprise run (AWS EC2, Digital Ocean,...)?

 ## What exactly is not running?